bobo-k2/events-chain/README.md

 # EventsChain

-EventsChain is dapp dealig with event tickets management.
-User can create an event or but tickets for some other event.
+EventsChain is dapp dealing with event tickets management.
+User can create an event or buy tickets for some other event.
 Ticket owner can easily transfer tickets to another user.

-## The Poject structure
+## The Project structure

 Root folder - Node js backend application, provides database access and server the client application Client - React fronted application